oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 It's not possible to show in a static screen grab but in your browser as you move your mouse over the legend the selected data is highlighted, and if you click on a line in the legend only that data is displayed.

-Prometheus has a number of mathematical functions we can apply to the graphs it produces, these are perhaps not so much use if there's only a single pod servicing requests, but if there are multiple pods all generating the same statistics (perhaps because of a replica set providing multiple pods to a service for horizontal scaling) then when you gather information such as call rates (the  `application_listAllStockMeter_one_min_rate_per_second` metric) instead of just generating and displaying the data per pod you could also generate data such as `sum(application_listAllStockMeter_one_min_rate_per_second)` which would tell you the total number of requests across ***all*** the pods providing the service (trhis f course assumes that you do have multiple pods).
+Prometheus has a number of mathematical functions we can apply to the graphs it produces, these are perhaps not so much use if there's only a single pod servicing requests (that's unusual in any production environment where you'd always want to have at least two instances running in case one fails), but if there are multiple pods all generating the same statistics (perhaps because of a replica set providing multiple pods to a service for horizontal scaling) then when you gather information such as call rates (the  `application_listAllStockMeter_one_min_rate_per_second` metric) instead of just generating and displaying the data per pod you could also generate data such as `sum(application_listAllStockMeter_one_min_rate_per_second)` which would tell you the total number of requests across ***all*** the pods providing the service (trhis f course assumes that you do have multiple pods).

 It's also possible to do things like separate out pods that are being used for testing (say they have a deployment type of test rather than production) or many other parameters.
 If you want more details there is a link to the Prometheus Query language description in the further-information document